amiremohamadi/rePython/README.md

 # rePython
-A minimal programming language with "Python" syntax and just for fun :)
+A minimal programming language with "Python-Like" syntax
 > Note: this is under heavy development!

 ## Dependencies